-a.
-There shall be no foreign material such as, but not limited to, dirt, insect parts, hair, wood, glass, or metal.

-b.
-There shall be no foreign odor or flavor such as, but not limited to, burnt, scorched, stale, sour, rancid, or moldy.

-c.
-There shall be no color foreign to the product.

-d.
-The average net weight shall be not less than 102 ounces.

-e.
-No individual can shall contain less than 100 ounces of product.

-f.
-The salt content of any individual tray pack shall be not less than 0.20 percent nor greater than 0.80 percent.

-g.
-The average fat content shall not be greater than 5.0 percent.

-h.
-No individual tray pack shall have a fat content greater than 7.0 percent.

-i.
-The product shall be uniform in appearance and possess a tender to slightly grainy texture, and shall be free of lumps.
+- a.
+There shall be no foreign material such as, but not limited to, dirt, insects, insect parts, hair, wood, paper, paint, glass, or metal. - b.
+There shall be no foreign odor or flavor such as, but not limited to, burnt, scorched, stale, sour, rancid, musty, moldy. - c.
+There shall be no color foreign to the product. - d.
+The product shall meet the requirements for U.S. Grade A, Sliced, Canned Carrots of the U.S. Standards for Grades of Canned Carrots except for size and texture.
+No slice shall be greater than 1-1/2 inches in diameter.
+Texture shall be U.S. Grade C or better of the U.S. Standards for Grades of Canned Carrots. - e.
+No individual can shall have a net weight of less than 100 ounces. - f.
+The average net weight shall be not less than 102 ounces. - g.
+No individual can shall contain less than 66.0 ounces drained weight of sliced carrots. - h.
+The average drained weight shall be not less than 69.0 ounces.

-j.
-The product shall show no evidence of excessive heating (materially darkened or scorched).
+- i.
+The salt content of the finished product shall be not greater than 1.3 percent nor less than 0.5 percent. - j.
+The product shall show no evidence of excessive heating (materially darkened or scorched). - k.

-k.
 Filled, sealed and retorted cans shall show evidence of proper vacuum as determined by concavity of the can lid (see 4.5.6).

 3.6.1 Palatability.
-The finished product shall be equal to or better than the approved preproduction sample (see 6.1) in palatability and overall appearance.
+The product shall be equal to or better than the approved preproduction sample (see 6.1) in palatability and overall appearance.

 3.7 Plant qualification.
-The product shall be prepared, processed, and packaged in establishments meeting the requirements of Title 21, Code of Federal Regulations, Part 110, "Current Good Manufacturing Practice in Manufacturing, Processing, Packaging or Holding of Human Foods", and the plant sanitation requirements of the appropriate Government inspection agency.
+The product shall be prepared, processed, and packaged in establishments meeting the requirements of Title 21, Code of Federal Regulations, Part 110, Current Good Manufacturing Practice in Manufacturing, Processing, Packaging or Holding of Human Foods, and the plant sanitation requirements of the appropriate Government inspection agency.

 3.8 Federal Food, Drug, and Cosmetic Act.
-All deliveries shall conform in every respect to the provisions of the Federal Food, Drug, and Cosmetic Act and regulations promulgated thereunder.
+All deliveries shall conform in every respect to the provisions of the Federal Food, Drug, and Cosmetic Act, and regulations promulgated thereunder.